Portal users

 Set portal user permission

-In the example above, the portal user is assigned the following permissions, in the Visual mode:
+In the example above, the portal user is assigned the following permissions:

-• read and write data in the ro-efactura-api (query, mutation)
+• read and write rights to the ro-efactura-api

-• read and write data in the ro-anaf-oauth-api (query, mutation)
+• read and write rights to the ro-anaf-oauth-api

 If there are permissions already set for this application and tenant combination, a warning message appears on the dialog box, for example: